IsaccRojas/Engine/README.md

 **GLEnvs** represent a graphical environment.
 They simplify an interface to OpenGL constructs, including data buffers, Projection, View, and Transformation matrices, and texture data.
 GLEnvs can internally instantiate **Quads** via `GLEnv::genQuad()`, which the user can obtain references to and manipulate.
-These Quads can have their representative data written to the underlying OpenGL API via calls to ``update()`` methods either on the Quads or on the owning GLEnv instance.
+These Quads can have their representative data written to the underlying OpenGL API via calls to ``GLEnv::update()`` methods either on the Quads or on the owning GLEnv instance.
 Rendering can be performed with the `GLEnv::draw()` method.

 **PhysEnvs** represent a physical environment.
 They embody a physical space within which **Boxes** exist, which the PhysEnv can perform collision detection and other physics-related computations with.
-PhysEnvs can internally instantiate Boxes via `genBox()`.
+PhysEnvs can internally instantiate Boxes via `PhysEnv::genBox()`.
 In this call, Boxes can also be given a callback to be executed on collision.
-Detection is done on all owned Boxes with `detectCollision()`.
+Detection is done on all owned Boxes with `PhysEnv::detectCollision()`.

 **EntityExecutors** and **ObjectExecutors** facilitate the execution of the **Entity** and **Object** subtypes, respectively, by extending the Executor definition with subtype getters and additional fields to map to their added AllocatorInterfaces.